 State, UW Hospitals and Clinics, and UW employees (including Craft Workers) may be eligible to receive up to $2,000 from their employers if they opt out (waive coverage) of State of Wisconsin Group Health Insurance Program coverage.

-UW Graduate Assistants are not eligible for the opt-out incentive.
+You are not eligible for the opt-out incentive if you:

-- Enrollment in Other Benefit Plans: If you opt out of health insurance, you will not be eligible for the Uniform Dental Benefit, as it is only available through the State Group Health Insurance Program.
-However, during the open enrollment period you may still be able to elect supplemental benefits for dental (including the new Preventive Dental option), vision and Accident Plan.
+- Enrollment in Other Benefit Plans: If you opt out of health insurance, you will not be eligible for the Uniform Dental Benefit because it is only available through the State Group Health Insurance Program.
+However, during the open enrollment period you may still be able to elect supplemental benefits for dental (including the Preventive Plan), vision, and Accident Plan.

 - Taxable Income: The opt-out incentive is taxable and will appear on your W-2.
 It is not considered WRS earnings.

 - Affordable Care Act (ACA): The ACA requires most Americans to have health insurance or you may have to pay a penalty.
 If you opt out of the State Group Health Insurance Program and do not have other coverage, you may be subject to a fine when you file your annual taxes.